magicoli/multipass/readme.txt

 This should also fit well for other kind of services, needing a more fluid approach than usual e-commerce solutions.

-Disclaimer: this is a development version, updates might include breaking changes before 1.0 release.
+DISCLAIMER: this is an early-stage development version, updates might include breaking changes until 1.0 release.

 = Use cases =